-Here’s our comparison of a shower liner vs curtain including their pros and cons, materials, and the most common Q and A related to shower curtains and liners.
+Here’s our comparison of a shower liner vs curtain, including their pros and cons, the best materials to use, and where and when to use both types.

-Shower liners and shower curtains are terms that you often see and hear as used interchangeably but are they the same?
-Yes they are, but up to a certain degree, they also have certain differences.
+Shower liners and curtains are terms you often see and hear as used interchangeably, but are they the same?
+Yes, they are, but to a certain degree, they also have certain differences.

-To cut it short, all shower liners can also double as shower curtains in function but not all shower curtains can double as shower liners.
+To cut it short, all liners can also double as shower curtains in function, but not all curtains can work as liners.

 What Is A Shower Liner

-Bathroom shower liners have function at its core.
-Their main purpose is to keep the water inside the shower area and to stop it from scattering to the other parts of the bathroom.
+Bathroom shower liners have a function at its core.
+Their main purpose is to keep the water inside the stall and to stop it from scattering to the other parts of the bathroom.
 It’s typically made out of waterproof materials such as vinyl and polyester; both of which are typically waterproof.

-Shower liners have to be inside the shower base or the tub as they were specifically manufactured and put in for the purpose of keeping water from splashing all over the place.
+Shower liners have to be inside the enclosure base or the tub as they were specifically manufactured and put in to keep water from splashing all over the place.

 What Is A Shower Curtain

-To explain this further, a shower curtain is used to provide some sort of screen of privacy or can even be used for decoration or to visually separate the other parts of the bathroom from the actual shower area.
-It can be made out of a variety of materials from linen, polyester, cotton, and vinyl.
+To explain this further, a shower curtain is used to provide some screen of privacy or can even be used for decoration or to visually separate the other parts of the bathroom from the actual showering area.
+It can be made out of a variety of materials, from linen, polyester, cotton, and vinyl.

-Shower curtains also typically hang outside of the shower base or the tub and although there may be times that it can double in function by keeping the water in, that technically isn’t its main or primary purpose.
+These curtains also typically hang outside of the base or the tub, and although there may be times that it can double in function by keeping the water in, that technically isn’t its main or primary purpose.
 Read more about shower curtain sizes here.

 Difference Between Shower Curtain And Liner